-Consider these Saudi wealth stats:
+Consider these Saudi wealth stats (all numbers based in USD):

 Heavily reliant on oil and gas export revenues, the country is ambitiously developing and diversifying all sectors of the economy, including tourism, real estate, entertainment, and financial services.